Respite for Disability

 Whether you care for a child with an intellectual, mental or physical disability or you’re an adult with a disability or complex medical needs looking for a short getaway, respite care with Tea-cup Cottage has the perfect home away from home for you.

-All of our respite care locations are open 24 hours a day 7 days a week and are wheelchair friendly.
+All of our respite care locations are available 24 hours a day 7 days a week and are wheelchair friendly.
 To learn more about Tea-cup Cottage’s respite care in Brisbane, click below.

 Respite care locations